B4rross/DAproject/README.md

 and districts, regarding their transportation needs;

-* [T2.4: 1 point] Report the maximum number of trains that can simultaneously arrive at a given station, taking into consideration the entire railway grid
+* [T2.4: 1 point] :heavy_check_mark: Report the maximum number of trains that can simultaneously arrive at a given station, taking into consideration the entire railway grid